tessyjonburica/Ajo-on-Sol/README.md

 # Ajo-on-Sol

-Ajo-on-Sol is a decentralized savings pool application built on the Solana blockchain.
+Ajo-on-Sol is a decentralized community savings pool application built on the Solana blockchain.
 It implements the traditional African "Ajo" (rotating savings) system in a trustless, blockchain-based environment.

 ## Overview